 The Florida Institute of Government (IOG) was established in 1981 by the Florida Legislature.
-The Florida Institute of Government fulfills its statewide mission through a consortium of six affiliate program offices located at Florida State University, the University of Florida, the University of Central Florida, the University of South Florida, Florida Atlantic University, and Florida Gulf Coast University.
+The Florida Institute of Government fulfills its statewide mission through a consortium of five affiliate program offices located at Florida State University, the University of Florida, the University of Central Florida, the University of South Florida, and Florida Atlantic University.
 The Executive Office of the Florida Institute of Government serves as the administrative unit of the program and is located at Florida State University.
 The Florida Institute of Government was renamed in 2003 in honor of John Scott Dailey who was the founding Executive Director.

 The mission of the John Scott Dailey Florida Institute of Government is to enhance the capacity of Florida governments to effectively serve their communities through education and training, technical assistance and applied research and public service.